letantai3001180588/react-typescript-example/README.md

 ## User Login Diagram
 ![Diagram](public/diagram_login.png)
 ## Describe how to login the user
 – The App component is a container with React Router (BrowserRouter).
-Basing on the state, the navbar can display its items.
 – Home component is public for all visitor.
+- Basing on the state, the navbar can display its items.
-- When web active, data is stored on Local Storage automatically – Login components have form for data submission.
-They call methods from Auth.tsx to make login request.
+- When web active, data is stored on Local Storage automatically – Fisrt, Login components have form for data submission.
+- After,Login components is checked.
+- Next they call methods from Auth.tsx to make login request.
-- Auth.tsx get data from Local Storage.
-Next, find username, password and response access or failture
+- Finally, Auth.tsx get data from Local Storage.
+Auth.tsx check username, password and response access login or failture

 ## User Login and User Update Flow
 ![Flow login](public/flow_login.png)